Written By: Vahid Moradi

 As it turned out, mechanical watches were exempt from the Geneva jewelry ban that came from Calvin's presence in Switzerland.
-This event, paired with the large influx of French watchmakers to Geneva escaping religious persecution, quickly turned Geneva into the watchmaking capital of the modern world, a reputation it still holds to this day.
-That is why to this day, a Swiss watch wears more like a piece of fine jewelry than they do a wristwatch.
+This fortuitous circumstance, along with the esteemed craftsmanship of Swiss watches and the large influx of French watchmakers to Geneva escaping religious persecution, quickly turned Geneva into the watchmaking capital of the modern world, a reputation it still holds to this day.
+That is why, even now, a Swiss watch is revered not just as a timekeeping instrument but also wears more like a piece of fine jewelry than they do a wristwatch.

 By the mid-16th century, there were over 300 master watchmakers in Geneva alone, and by the mid-1700s, Geneva was producing over 60,000 of the best dress watches per a year!
 The mix of ideas and cultures spurred by the protestant reformation ignited the fuse that would inevitably result in the explosion of the watchmaking industry worldwide that all seem to come from this compact geographical area.
 The convergence of two perfectly mastered skills of fine jewelry and clock making became the basis for the high-end luxury watches we know and wear today.